trakerr-com/trakerr-python/README.md

     return 0
 ```

+If you are using Django, we recommend that you look at [django user agents](https://github.com/selwin/django-user_agents) as a simple and quick way of getting the browser's name and version rather than parsing the user agent yourself.
+The library also allows you to use the client browser in the template, allowing you to modify the front end to the error accordingly.
+Please note that this library is _not maintained by Trakerr_.

 ## An in-depth look at TrakerrClient's properties
 TrakerrClient's constructor initalizes the default values to all of TrakerrClient's properties.